What is surge?

 Surge capacity is used when there are unforeseen emergencies and disasters, when a crisis deteriorates, or when a force majeure affects an office.

-OCHA mobilizes surge staff from regional offices, or from three mechanisms managed by the Surge Capacity and Logistics Section (SCLS) in the Emergency Services Branch in OCHA Geneva.
-The three mechanisms are the Emergency Response Roster, the Associates Surge Pool and the Stand-By Partnership Programme.
-SCLS was previously called the Surge Capacity Section.
-The name was changed to reflect the merge with the Logistics Support Unit in 2013.
+OCHA mobilizes surge staff from regional offices and from surge mechanisms managed by OCHA's Surge Capacity Section (SCS) at the Emergency Services Branch in Geneva.
+These mechanisms are the Emergency Response Roster, the Associates Surge Pool and the Stand-By Partnership Programme.

-SCLS handles surge management and coordination.
-This involves working closely with other headquarters sections during an OCHA corporate emergency, supporting the set-up of new country offices where OCHA does not have a presence, and supporting the closure of country offices when OCHA is no longer needed.
-Surge capacity also means being involved in the staff planning for OCHA country offices worldwide, working closely with human resources colleagues to avoid staffing gaps and ensuring continuity.
-With the merging of the Logistics Support Unit , SCLS will be responsible for coordinating the provision of equipment for surge personnel and offices during emergencies.
+SCS handles surge management and coordination within OCHA.
+This involves working closely with other parts of the organization during either an OCHA corporate emergency or a Level 3 emergency (the highest level emergency as defined by the Inter-Agency Standing Committee), supporting the set-up of new country offices where OCHA does not have a presence, and supporting the closure of country offices when OCHA offices are phasing out.
+Surge capacity also means being involved in the staff planning for OCHA country offices worldwide, working closely with human resources colleagues to avoid staffing gaps and ensuring operational stability and continuity.